awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/README.rst

 To build and run these examples, you need to:

 - Set up the project environment to run these TypeScript examples with Node.js, and install the required AWS SDK for JavaScript and third-party modules.
-Follow the instructions in the README.md in the folder with the examples you're running.
-For example, for these are the `instructions for Amazon S3 examples <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/s3/README.md>`_.
+Follow the instructions in the README.md in the folder with the examples you're running; for example, `instructions for Amazon S3 examples <https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/s3/README.md>`_.
 - Create a shared configurations file with your user credentials.
-For more information about providing a shared credentials file, see `Loading credentials in Node.js from the shared credentials file <https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-shared.html>`_ in the *AWS SDK for JavaScript v3 Developer Guide*.
+After it's released, see `Loading credentials in Node.js from the shared credentials file <https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-shared.html>`_ in the *AWS SDK for JavaScript v3 Developer Guide* for more information.

 Running the examples
 ====================

 Examples are written for either execution in a browser script or in Node.js, usually depending on the use case for each.
 The two scenarios typically differ in how you supply credentials to the code.
-These differences are described in the `AWS SDK for JavaScript v3 Developer Guide <https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials.html>`_.
+For information on the differences, after it's released see the `AWS SDK for JavaScript v3 Developer Guide <https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials.html>`_.

 To run the examples, you'll need to create a shared credentials file.
-For more information about how to set up a shared credentials file, see `Loading Credentials in Node.js from the Shared Credentials File <https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-shared.html>`_ in the *AWS SDK for JavaScript Developer Guide*.
+For more information about how to set up a shared credentials file, after it's released see `Loading Credentials in Node.js from the Shared Credentials File <https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/loading-node-credentials-shared.html>`_ in the *AWS SDK for JavaScript Developer Guide*.